 What Do They Do?

 Founded in 1863 in Geneva, Switzerland, the Red Cross was born in accordance with the Geneva Mandate of 1949.
 With a whooping 97 million volunteers, about 20,000 employed staff in more than 100 countries, they work to protect the lives and dignity of victims.
 The red cross and its significance show us how it’s purely a humanitarian movement, spread across the world for the betterment of the people.

-One of their primary focuses being protecting victims of armed violence and conflict and helping promote the laws that protect such victims of war.
+One of their primary focuses is protecting victims of armed violence and conflict and helping promote the laws that protect such victims of war.
 Known to be an organization that is independent, impartial and neutral, they have assisted more than 229 million people across the globe in a year!
-For World Red Cross Day to materialize as an international day, it took two years to finally celebrate it for the first time on 8th May 1948.
+For World Red Cross Day to materialize as an international day, it took two years to finally celebrate it for the first time on May 8th, 1948.

 Now you must be wondering, who founded the Red Cross in India?
 In India, it was founded by Claude Hill.
 The Red Cross of India came into existence on 3rd March 1920, post the First World War.
 This was introduced in India as an effort to uplift the affected soldier.